Battle of Cape St. Vincent (1833): Aftermath

-Continuing his Portuguese services, Napier commanded land forces in the successful defence of Lisbon on September 1833.
+Continuing his Portuguese services, Napier commanded land forces in the successful defence of Lisbon in September 1833.
 For these services he was made Grand Commander of the Tower and Sword, and Count of the Cape of Saint Vincent.
 On 12 September 1833, he captured the Miguelite The Lord of the Isles steamer at Sao Martinho and in 1836 defended his prize in the Court of Common Pleas.
 In 1834, with a small army made up largely of British sailors, he reconquered the Minho region for the Liberal cause.
 In the meantime, the Battle of Asseiceira, fought between the Liberal and Miguelite armies on May 16, 1834, resulted in a decisive Liberal victory, putting an end to the Liberal Wars.
 The Miguelite army was still formidable, numbering about roughly 18,000 men, but on May 24, 1834, at Evoramonte, a peace treaty was signed under a concession by which Dom Miguel formally renounced all claims to the throne of Portugal, was guaranteed an annual pension, and permanently exiled from Portugal.
 Dom Pedro restored the Constitutional Charter, but he died on September 24, 1834.
 Maria da Glória resumed her interrupted reign as Maria II of Portugal, until she finally died in 1853.

 After the final defeat of Miguel and the death of Dom Pedro shortly afterwards, Napier found himself frustrated in his attempts to reform the naval administration of Portugal and returned to England.
 His departure was followed by a vote of thanks to him in both houses of the restored Portuguese parliament.
 Napier unsuccessfully contested the Portsmouth parliamentary seat for a second time in the by-election of December 1834.
 He then occupied himself until 1836 with writing a history of the Portuguese War and his own part in it.